mugglim/build-your-own-tanstack-query/docs/en.md

 <kbd>[Move to TOC](#TOC)</kbd>

-## Step 2: Integrating With React
+## Step 2: Integration with React

-When using core logic in React, components need to re-render whenever the state of the Query object changes.
-Unfortunately, the core logic itself is not written in React.
-This means that even if the state of the Query object changes, React will not trigger a re-render.
+We want to re-render React Component whenever the state of Query changes.
+But Query is not React code.
+This means that even if the state of the Query changes, React will not trigger a re-render.

-### Triggering Re-renders When Query Object State Changes
+### Trigger re-render when the state of Query changes

-React provides the custom hook [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) for subscribing to external state changes.
-It allows re-rendering whenever the external state changes.
+React provides a custom hook [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) for subscribing to external state changes.
+It allows for re-rendering whenever the external state changes.

-By integrating QueryObserver with useSyncExternalStore, you can subscribe to the latest state of a Query and trigger a re-render whenever the Query state changes.
-Here’s a simple implementation in code:
+By using useSyncExternalStore with QueryObserver, you can subscribe to the latest state of a Query and trigger a re-render whenever the Query state changes.
+Here’s a simple code implementation.

 ```jsx
 const useQuery = () => {